EvSecDev/SecureKnock/README.md

 This program is designed to run a series of predetermined commands when a particular encrypted packet is received.
 It is supposed to act as a replacement for a traditional port knocking program, except with more confidentiality and integrity.

-For security, the program uses a time mutated IV and AES256 GCM encryption to ensure replay attack protection and confidentiality of the payload.
+For security, the program uses a time mutated IV(Nonce) and ChaCha20-Poly1305 encryption to ensure replay attack protection and confidentiality of the payload.
 With these security features, there is:

 - No need to run complex software exposed directly to the internet all the time, this program can toggle firewall rules or the larger program itself on and off by request of the client.